RobinLinus/coins-legacy/bitcoin-lite-network.md

 Assuming we have to download 2/3 of the chunks to prove all outputs of the 100 most recent blocks.
 Then we would have to download 280 MB of UTXO paths (uncompressed size).

 Having the chunks of UTXO paths, the blocks and their inputs' SPV inclusion proofs, we can update the chunks.
-Thus, lite nodes can update the root UTXO commitment.
+Thus, nano nodes can update the root UTXO commitment.
 Updating old chunks only means deleting entries.
 Adding entries only ever happens in the newest chunk.
 The oldest chunk is rarely touched at all.